Altius/correlatedDHS/README.md

 would process the next 8 cell types (8-15), etc., simultaneously, with one job per node of a computer cluster.
 There are 82 cell types total (0-81).

-IMPORTANT NOTE:  The script `getTagDensitiesInMasterListDHSs_pseudoParallel.sh` calls the script gchr (included), which is a "C shell" script.
-If `getTagDensitiesInMasterListDHSs_pseudoParallel.sh` fails to execute gchr, ask Michael for guidance on how to set things up.
-(All scripts in this directory are designed to run in Bourne shell; they might run fine in other shells too; I don't know offhand what issues might arise.)

 After all of those jobs have completed and produced 82 files in subdirectory tagDensities, run the following script: